Staircase Cascaded Fusion of Lightweight Local Pattern Recognition and Long-Range Dependencies for Structural Crack Segmentation: Introduction

-To assess the structural crack segmentation performance of the model in various complex environments, we also collected a dataset named TUT, which contains 1408 RGB images.
+To comprehensively evaluate the structural crack segmentation performance of the model in various complex environments, this paper also collected a dataset named TUT, which contains 1408 RGB images.
 Existing public datasets like DeepCrack \cite{liu2019deepcrack} and Crack500 \cite{yang2019feature} include only 1-2 types of scenarios and have relatively simple crack shapes, which are insufficient for thoroughly testing the network's performance.
 The TUT dataset includes a broader range of real structural crack image scenarios, covering plastic runways, bricks, tiles, cement, bitumen, generator blades, metal materials, and underground pipelines.
-With such a diverse set of image scenarios, this dataset effectively assesses the network's generalization and robustness.
+With such a diverse set of image scenarios, this dataset effectively evaluates the network's generalization and robustness.
 Furthermore, the images feature occlusions, highly complex backgrounds, and uneven lighting, which further enhances the datasets diversity.